Bear attack: Brown bears

 As a rule, brown bears seldom attack humans on sight, and usually avoid people.
 They are, however, unpredictable in temperament, and will attack if they are surprised or feel threatened.
 Sows with cubs account for the majority of injuries and fatalities in North America.
-Habituated or food conditioned bears can also be dangerous, as their long-term exposure to humans causes them to lose their natural shyness, and in some cases associate humans with food.
-Small parties of one or two people are more often attacked than large groups, with no attacks being recorded against parties of more than seven people.
+Habituated or food-conditioned bears can also be dangerous, as their long-term exposure to humans causes them to lose their natural shyness, and in some cases associate humans with food.
+Small parties of one or two people are more often attacked than large groups.
+Only one attack, against a group of 20 elementary students and teachers in 2025, has been recorded against a party of more than seven people.
 In contrast to injuries caused by American black bears, which are usually minor, brown bear attacks tend to result in serious injury and in some cases death.
 In the majority of attacks resulting in injury, brown bears precede the attack with a growl or huffing sound, and seem to confront humans as they would when fighting other bears: they rise up on their hind legs, and attempt to "disarm" their victims by biting and holding on to the lower jaw to avoid being bitten in turn.
 Such a bite can be more severe than that of a tiger, and has been known to crush the heads of some human victims.

 Most attacks occur in the months of July, August and September, the time when the number of outdoor recreationalists, such as hikers or hunters, is higher.
 People who assert their presence through noises tend to be less vulnerable, as they alert bears to their presence.
 In direct confrontations, people who run are statistically more likely to be attacked than those who stand their ground.
 Violent encounters with brown bears usually last only a few minutes, though they can be prolonged if the victims fight back.